-Tistorically, the world of business has recognized business strategy planning, Historically, the world of pushess has recognized the responsibilities governed portfolio management, and project selection as the responsibilities governed by senior managers; and project planning and execution processes as the activities performed by project managers and their project teams.
+Tistorically, the world of business has recognized business strategy planning, Historically, the world of pushess has recognized a strength of the source of the second strength of the second st by senior managers; and project planning and execution processes as the activities performed by project managers and their project teams.
 When these processes are aligned, the strategic element feeds the portfolio element, the portfolio element feeds the project management element, and the project management element feeds projects and the team's execution.
 In many cases, however, these processes are not aligned.
 As a result, organizations may fail to tie their projects either to their business strategy or to their portfolio, which may cause them to terminate the project or to continue implementing projects that do not contribute to the organization's goals, thus wasting important organizational resources.
 In many instances, organizations treat all projects in the same way, regardless of the business strategy that the organization chooses (Pinto and Covin 1989; Shenhar 2001).
 When the organization's business strategy is translated into project level goals, its professional uniqueness, such as speed to market, and superior product quality, among other factors, may dissolve.
 By understanding the challenges involved in aligning project management and business strategy, practitioners can effectively manage their projects in today's competitive environment.